Evercore ISI Boosts The Estée Lauder Companies (NYSE:EL) Price Target to $355.00

-The Estée Lauder Companies (NYSE:EL) had its target price lifted by investment analysts at Evercore ISI from $300.00 to $355.00 in a report released on Thursday, The Fly reports.
+The Estée Lauder Companies (NYSE:EL) had its price objective hoisted by Evercore ISI from $300.00 to $355.00 in a report released on Wednesday, Benzinga reports.
 The firm presently has an “outperform” rating on the stock.
-Evercore ISI’s price target would suggest a potential upside of 13.13% from the company’s current price.
+Evercore ISI’s target price suggests a potential upside of 12.52% from the stock’s previous close.

-Several other equities research analysts also recently commented on the company.
-Argus boosted their price objective on The Estée Lauder Companies from $320.00 to $340.00 and gave the company a “buy” rating in a report on Tuesday, April 13th.
-Credit Suisse Group boosted their price objective on The Estée Lauder Companies from $254.00 to $305.00 and gave the stock an “outperform” rating in a research report on Monday, February 8th.
-Zacks Investment Research raised The Estée Lauder Companies from a “hold” rating to a “strong-buy” rating and set a $335.00 price objective on the stock in a research report on Wednesday, February 10th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on The Estée Lauder Companies from $239.00 to $258.00 in a research report on Monday, December 28th.
-Finally, Royal Bank of Canada boosted their price objective on The Estée Lauder Companies from $271.00 to $314.00 and gave the stock an “outperform” rating in a research report on Tuesday, February 9th.
-Four equities research analysts have rated the stock with a hold rating, sixteen have assigned a buy rating and one has given a strong buy rating to the stock.
-The company has an average rating of “Buy” and a consensus price target of $291.91.
+Other equities analysts have also recently issued reports about the stock.
+Royal Bank of Canada boosted their target price on shares of The Estée Lauder Companies from $271.00 to $314.00 and gave the company an “outperform” rating in a research note on Tuesday, February 9th.
+JPMorgan Chase & Co. upped their price objective on shares of The Estée Lauder Companies from $299.00 to $336.00 and gave the stock an “overweight” rating in a research report on Thursday, April 22nd.
+DA Davidson upped their price objective on shares of The Estée Lauder Companies from $320.00 to $348.00 and gave the stock a “buy” rating in a research report on Tuesday, March 2nd.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of The Estée Lauder Companies from $316.00 to $337.00 and gave the stock a “buy” rating in a research report on Tuesday.
+Finally, Wells Fargo & Company upgraded shares of The Estée Lauder Companies from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $290.00 to $340.00 in a research report on Tuesday, March 30th.
+Five investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
+The company currently has an average rating of “Buy” and an average price target of $295.39.

 The EstÃ©e Lauder Companies Inc manufactures and markets skin care, makeup, fragrance, and hair care products.
 The company offers a range of skin care products, including moisturizers, serums, cleansers, toners, body care, exfoliators, acne care and oil correctors, facial masks, cleansing devices, and sun care products; and makeup products, such as lipsticks, lip glosses, mascaras, foundations, eyeshadows, nail polishes, and powders, as well as compacts, brushes, and other makeup tools.